The Classic Paris Guide

 Joséphine Chez Dumonet117 Rue du Cherche-Midi, 6th | +184.108.40.206.52.40

-Chez Dumonet has been serving up classic bistro fare (beef bourguignon, a delectable duck confit) for decades, in a dining room that dates back centuries (1880 to be exact).
-Its belle époque vibe is totally charming, made even better by the clientele: You can be assured that everyone in the dining room is likely a grandparent a few times over.
-Keep in mind that Chez Dumonet offers many half-orders, which is key if you’re not staying in a spot that can accommodate leftovers (portions tend to be generous).
+Chez Dumonet has been serving up classic bistro fare (beef bourguignon, a delectable duck confit) for decades, in a dining room that dates back over a century (to 1880 to be exact).
+Its Belle Epoque vibe is totally charming, made even better by the clientele: You can be assured that everyone in the dining room is likely a grandparent a few times over.
+Keep in mind that Chez Dumonet offers many half orders, which is key if you’re not staying in a spot that can accommodate leftovers (portions tend to be generous).

 Unpretentious and laid-back, this is the sort of restaurant that’s the perfect reprieve after a few days of big, loud brasseries.
 The food is simple but well-prepared and nicely affordable, too.

 Aux Prés27 Rue du Dragon, 6th | +18.104.22.168.29.68